highgoal215/socialsale_admin/SERVICE_INTEGRATION_GUIDE.md

 - **String Validation**: Non-empty strings for text fields

 ### Backend Validation
-- **Service Type**: Must be one of: followers, likes, views, comments
+- **Service Type**: Must be one of: followers, subscribers, likes, views, comments
 - **Quality**: Must be one of: general, premium
 - **Supplier Service ID**: Must match predefined mapping for type/quality combination
 - **Price Validation**: All price fields must be positive numbers